sudh-17/vue-echarts/README.md

     At this point, you should see a beautiful bar chart in your browser.

 5. For dynamic data updating, you need to reassign a new object of Echarts options to the variable `barChartOptions`, EVERY TIME when there's an update in data.
 Don't modify the old `barChartOptions` object, that won't trigger reactivity in Vue, thus Echarts won't update the chart.
-See the code in main.js file for more details.
+See the code in main.js file of this repo for more details.

 6. If you need to access an Echarts instance, you can do it by: